-QUESTION ONE: PROSE (Text A: "Boing Boing, Boing Boing")
+QUESTION ONE: PROSE (Text A: "Feets and Wheels")

-N1 N2 А3 A4 M5 М6 E7 E8 Identifies an idea in the text.
-Describes and begins to explain how the writer creates a sense of frustration with her life.
-Clearly explains how the writer creates a sense of frustration with her life.
-Analyses how the writer creates a sense of frustration with her life.
-Clearly analyses how the writer creates a sense of frustration with her life.
-Clearly analyses, with some insight, how the writer creates a sense of frustration with her life.
-Insightfully analyses how the writer creates a sense of frustration with her life.
+N1 N2 А3 A4 M5 М6 E 7 E8 Identifies an idea in the text.
+Describes and begins to explain how the writer's attitude to other people is revealed.
+Clearly explains how the writer's attitude to other people is revealed.
+Analyses how the writer's attitude to other people is revealed.
+Clearly analyses how the writer's attitude to other people is revealed.
+Clearly analyses, with some insight, how the writer's attitude to other people is revealed.
+Insightfully analyses how the writer's attitude to other people is revealed.
 Identifies techniques used in the text, but does not connect to meaning, purpose, or effect.
 Attempts to connect the idea to techniques used in the text.
 Makes links to technique(s) that support the explanation (although possibly techniques that have minimal effect on the reader's impressions of the text).
 Makes links to technique(s) that support the explanation.
 Supports the analysis with some convincing interpretation of the impact of techniques.
 Supports the analysis with a convincing interpretation of the impact of techniques.
 Supports the analysis with some insightful and / or perceptive interpretation of the impact of techniques.
 Supports the analysis with insightful and / or perceptive interpretation of the impact of techniques.
 Attempts to show awareness of the writer's purpose.
 Shows a limited awareness, possibly by implication, of the writer's purpose.
 Acknowledges, possibly by implication, the writer's purpose.
 Shows some understanding of the writer's purpose.
 Shows understanding of the writer's purpose.
 Shows understanding, with some perception or insight, of the writer's purpose through analysis of ideas and techniques.
 Shows perception and / or insight in discussion of the writer's purpose through analysis of ideas and techniques.
 Uses some analysis- related terminology.
 Uses analysis-related terminology simply, with some accuracy.
 Uses analysis-related terminology accurately.
 Uses analysis-related terminology convincingly.
 Uses analysis-related terminology convincingly.
 Uses analysis-related terminology convincingly and with some insight.
 Uses analysis-related terminology convincingly and with some insight.
 May include some evidence from the text that is relevant to the idea.
 Includes some evidence from the text that is relevant to the idea.
 Provides appropriate evidence from the text.
 Provides appropriate evidence from the text.
 Weaves a range of appropriate evidence throughout the response.
 Weaves a range of convincing evidence throughout the response.
 Weaves a range of convincing and possibly insightful evidence throughout the response.
 Weaves a range of convincing and insightful evidence throughout the response.